LP Company: Everything You Need to Know

 Limited partnerships allow companies to raise capital from investors, who are shielded from personal liability, while still having general partners run the business’ daily affairs.8 min read

-A LP Company (“limited partnership”) as a business legal structure has many unique characteristics, benefits, as well as drawbacks for tax, liability, and operating purposes.
-Limited partnerships allow companies to raise capital from investors, who are shielded from personal liability, while still having general partners run the business’ daily affairs.
+An LP Company (“limited partnership”) as a business legal structure has many unique characteristics, benefits, as well as drawbacks for tax, liability, and operating purposes.
+Limited partnerships allow companies to raise capital from investors, who are shielded from personal liability, while still having general partners run the business’s daily affairs.